-- Timeframes for City of Port Phillip Library Action Plan 2021-26 were endorsed.
-The Plan sets out our vision for library services across Port Phillip and the key actions to help achieve our goals over the next five years - New and favourite activities and programs were launched after COVID-19 restrictions eased - We partnered with Star Health to create a hub for vaccinations, boosters and to provide health information and referral services for our vulnerable community members. - We worked in partnership with organisations such as Killara Foundation, OCTEC, Local Learning Education Network and Fitted for Work to support for job seekers visiting the St Kilda and Emerald Hill Libraries. - We worked in collaboration with special interest groups to promote Statewide campaigns such as the BIG Summer Read, Warm Winter Read, Library Champions network and other digital campaigns. - Our Emerald Hill Library hosted a slew of gaming activities including competitions, student exhibitions and guest streamers talking about their careers.
+- Recommenced familiar favourites activities and programs along with other new programs launched after the COVID-19 restrictions were eased.
+New programs launched included a Crossword Club, Drop-In Zone. - Partnered with Star Health to create a hub for vaccinations, boosters and to provide health information and referral services for our vulnerable community members. - Worked in partnership with organisations such as Killara Foundation, OCTEC, Local Learning Education Network and Fitted for Work to support for job seekers visiting the St Kilda and Emerald Hill Libraries. - Worked in collaboration with special interest groups to promote Statewide campaigns such as the BIG Summer Read, Warm Winter Read, Library Champions network and other digital campaigns. - Our Emerald Hill Library hosted a slew of games activity including competitions, student exhibitions and guest streamers talking about their careers.

-- Upgrade Library technology, including Library Management System (LMS) and public printing solutions with improved functionality. - Refurbish St Kilda Library to increase flexibility of spaces. - Increase the number of programmes offered by Library services by 10 per cent. - Continue to work in partnership with community organisations to support the increase of digest literacy.
+- Upgrade Library technology, including Library Management System (LMS) and public printing solutions with improved functionality. - Refurbish St Kilda Library to increase flexibility of spaces. - Increase the number of programmes offered by Library services by 10%. - Continue to work in partnership with community organisations to support the increase of digest literacy.

-Our libraries have identified the need to achieve some significant improvements through more effective rostering.
+Our Libraries have identified the need to achieve some significant improvements through more effective rostering.
 Rostering is a critical enabler to safety, quality of service, staff wellbeing and organisational efficiency.
 Yet it is complex, requiring team leaders to balance often competing demands.
-Recognising this, our libraries are embarking upon a rostering improvement initiative to improve rostering practice and upskill roster managers.
+Recognising this, our Libraries are embarking upon a rostering improvement initiative to improve rostering practice and upskill roster managers.
 To achieve this, an analysis of the current rostering approach and performance will be undertaken to realise the vision Right People, Right Skills, Right Place.